 Each student will be graded by the subject teacher(s).
 Three sessional tests will be conducted for each paper.
-Each test carries a maximum of 20 marks and the average of best two tests will be conisidered.
+Each test carries a maximum of 20 marks and the average of best two tests will be considered.
 However, in the case of students who miss the tests for any valid reason with prior permission from the subject teacher(s) and the Principal, they may be granted special permission to write the sessional test before the commencement of semester examinations.

+6.2 Assignment and Attendance

-6.2 Assignment (5 Marks):
+(5 Marks):

-The students will be given 5 marks for assignments.
-This may be in the form of Seminars, Projects, Written Materials, Records, etc., A student should submit a minimum of two assignments for each course.
+The students will be given 5 marks for assignments and attendance.
+Assignment may be in the form of Seminars, Projects, Written Materials, Records, etc., A student should submit a minimum of two assignments for each course and they should attend all the classes regularly.
+The average of Assignment & Attendance marks will be taken (10/2 = 5 Marks)